Ascend-Huawei/HiFly_Drone/README.md

 ## How to run the project
 This section covers how to run inference on UAV's camera livefeed.

-1. Refer to the [list of support modules](#available-modules) below and download the one you wish to run.
+1. Refer to the [list of supported modules](#available-modules) below and download the one you wish to run.
 Once downloaded, store the `.om` file inside the `models` subdirectory.

 2. Turn on DJI Tello and connect it to the 200 DK via a wireless router.
 For more details, please refer to the [TP Link Wireless Router Setup Guide](https://github.com/Ascend-Huawei/HiFly_Drone/wiki/TP-Link-Wireless-Router-Setup).
     >Note that you are not limited to only TPLink Wireless Routers